viblo/Munk2D/docs/manual.md

 See the [callback examples](examples.html#CollisionCallbacks) for more information.

-## Chipmunk Collision Pairs: `cpArbiter`
+## Chipmunk Collision Pairs: `cpArbiter` {#cpArbiter}

-Chipmunk's `cpArbiter` struct encapsulates a pair of colliding shapes and all of the data about their collision. cpArbiters are created when a collision starts, and persist until those shapes are no longer colliding.
+Chipmunk's `cpArbiter` struct encapsulates a pair of colliding shapes and all the data about their collision. `cpArbiter` are created when a collision starts, and persist until those shapes are no longer colliding.

 Why are they called arbiters?
-The short answer is that I kept using the word "arbitrates" to describe the way that collisions were resolved and then I saw that Box2D actually called them arbiters way back in 2006 when I was looking at its solver.
+The short answer is that I kept using the word "arbitrates" to describe the way that collisions were resolved, and then I saw that Box2D actually called them arbiters way back in 2006 when I was looking at its solver.
 An arbiter is like a judge, a person that has authority to settle disputes between two people.
-It was a fun, fitting name and was shorter to type than CollisionPair which I had been using.
+It was a fun, fitting name and was shorter to type than `CollisionPair` which I had been using.
 It was originally meant to be a private internal structure only, but evolved to be useful from callbacks.

 ### Memory Management